About the Sanctuary

 Q: Where did they come from?

 A: The first group of seven chimpanzees at CSNW came from the Buckshire Corporation, a company in Pennsylvania that leases animals for biomedical research and other purposes.
 At Buckshire, the chimpanzees lived for years in a series of cages in a windowless basement.
 Throughout their lives, most of the chimpanzees were shuffled between laboratories in New Mexico, New York, and Pennsylvania, often living alone in cages no bigger than a public bathroom stall.

 Q: What kinds of tests were done on them in biomedical research?

 A: The records that we have for the original group of seven indicate that all of them were used in hepatitis vaccine testing, which would involve repeated liver biopsies (punch or wedge) to determine how the vaccine was affecting the liver.
-We don’t have their full medical histories – a lot of information was taken out of their files for proprietary reasons, so they were likely used in other studies that we know nothing about.
+We don’t have their full medical histories – a lot of information was taken out of their files for proprietary reasons - so they were likely used in other studies that we know nothing about.
 All of the female chimpanzees of the original seven, except for Jamie, were also bred while in biomedical research.
 Their babies were taken from them to also be used as biomedical test subjects.
 In fact, Honey B, who came from Wildlife Waystation in 2019, is Missy's daughter!
 As far as we know, they did not spend any time together at the laboratory and do not know they are related, but we see glimpses of their similarities once in a while.
 Here's a blog post about just that.

 Q: Why don’t you work on getting them released into the wild?